-8. Phase 4 - Update the Strategy
+Phase 4 - Update the Strategy

 The Strategy will need updating in 2023 because many of the current priorities will have been addressed, and new priorities and directions will need to be managed.
 This is likely to include a step up in focus on waste minimisation at that time.
-In addition, the development of the new Strategy will include potential policies on landfill tax, which will drive waste minimisation and recycling, although this is only applicable if enforcement is strong so that illegal dumping is prevented.
+In addition, the development of the new Strategy will include potential policies on landfill tax, which will drive waste minimisation and recycling, although this is only applicable if enforcement is strong by that time, so that illegal dumping is prevented.

 The policy of producer responsibility will be assessed, and the potential for regulations that require producers (or importers) to take responsibility for associated wastes will be planned.
-This might be in the new Strategy after 2023 or possibly during implementation of this current Strategy, depending on the effectiveness of the voluntary approach with the private sector.
+This might be included in the new Strategy after 2023 or possibly during implementation of this current Strategy, depending on the effectiveness of the voluntary approaches with the private sector.
+Producer responsibility regulations can have significant effects on relevant sectors (e.g. retail) and there can be challenges with implementation and enforcement in relation to imports of products (e.g. responsibilities for waste packaging).
+Therefore, detailed consultation and planning with the sector is needed before such regulation can be adopted, including the collection of data on imports.

-9. Responsibilities for implementation of the Strategy
+Responsibilities for implementation of the Strategy